Cherub: In Islam

-Some scholars had a more precise approach: Ibn Kathir distinguishes between the angels of the throne and the cherubim.
-In a 13th-14th Century work called "Book of the Wonders of Creation and the peculiarities of Existing Things" the cherubim belong to an order below the Bearers of the Throne, who in turn are identified with seraphim instead.
+Some scholars had a more precise approach: ibn Kathir distinguishes between the angels of the throne and the cherubim.
+In a 13th–14th-century work called "Book of the Wonders of Creation and the peculiarities of Existing Things", the cherubim belong to an order below the Bearers of the Throne, who in turn are identified with seraphim instead.
 Abu Ishaq al-Tha'labi places the cherubim as the highest angels only next to the Bearers of the Throne.
-Similarly, al-Razi distinguishes between the angels carrying the throne (seraphim) and the angels around the throne (cherubim).
+Similarly, Fakhr al-Din al-Razi distinguishes between the angels carrying the throne (seraphim) and the angels around the throne (cherubim).

-The Quran mentions the Muqarraboon in An-Nisa verse 172, angels who worship God and are not proud.
-Further, cherubim appear in Miraj literature and Qisas Al-Anbiya.
-The cherubim around the throne are continuously praising God with the tasbih: "Glory to Allah!"
+The Quran mentions the Muqarrabin in An-Nisa verse 172, angels who worship God and are not proud.
+Further, cherubim appear in Miraj literature and the Qisas al-Anbiya.
+The cherubim around the throne are continuously praising God with the tasbih: "Glory to God!"
 They are described as bright as no one of the lower angels can envision them.
-Cherubim as angels of mercy, created by the tears of Michael are not identified with the angels in God's presence, but of lower rank.
+Cherubim as angels of mercy, created by the tears of Michael, are not identified with the angels in God's presence, but of lower rank.
 They too, request God to pardon humans.
 In contrast to the messenger angels, the cherubim (and seraphim) always remain in the presence of God.
 If they stop praising God, they fall.

-Mohammad-Baqer Majlesi narrates about a fallen cherub encountered by Muhammad in the form of a snake.
-The snake tells him that he did not performed dhikr (remembrance of God) for a moment, and so God was angry with him and cast him down to earth in the form of a snake.
+The Twelver Shi'a scholar Mohammad-Baqer Majlesi narrates about a fallen cherub encountered by Muhammad in the form of a snake.
+The snake tells him that he did not perform dhikr (remembrance of God) for a moment so God was angry with him and cast him down to earth in the form of a snake.
 Then Muhammad went to Hasan and Husayn.
-Together they interceded (Tawassul) for the angel and God restored him to his angelic form.
+Together they interceded (tawassul) for the angel and God restored him to his angelic form.
 A similar story appears in Tabari's Bishara.
 An angel called Futrus, described as an "angel-cherub" (malak al-karubiyyin), was sent by God, but since the angel failed to complete his task in time, God broke one of his wings.
 Muhammad interceded for the cherub, and God forgave the fallen angel, whereupon he became the guardian for Hussain's grave.